EZTechhelp/Samson-Media-Player/README.md

 #### Powershell Configuration <a name="Powershell_Configuration"></a>

-- Parameters can be passed to `Samon.ps1` to override/force some configurations.
+- Parameters can be passed to `Samson.ps1` to override/force some configurations.
   - **MediaFile** - Allows passing a media file that will begin playing when the app is launched
-     - Example: `Samon.ps1 -MediaFile 'c:\music\song.mp3'`
+     - Example: `Samson.ps1 -MediaFile 'c:\music\song.mp3'`
   - **NoSplashUI** - Disables the Splash Screen from displaying on startup
-     - Example: `Samon.ps1 -NoSplashUI`
+     - Example: `Samson.ps1 -NoSplashUI`
   - **FreshStart** - Forces app to run first time setup on launch (DESTRUCTIVE: Removes profiles/settings)
-     - Example: `Samon.ps1 -FreshStart`
+     - Example: `Samson.ps1 -FreshStart`
   - **StartMini** - Forces app to launch using the Mini-Player skin
-     - Example: `Samon.ps1 -StartMini`
+     - Example: `Samson.ps1 -StartMini`
   - (WIP) Others yet to be documented/implemented
-- There are some configuration variables located in the region **Configurable Script Parameters** located near the top of the main script `Samon.ps1`.
+- There are some configuration variables located in the region **Configurable Script Parameters** located near the top of the main script `Samson.ps1`.
 These are designed for advanced users or developement.
-Most settings are stored in `%appdata%/Samon/Samon-Config.xml` and can be configured via the in app Settings UI page or by manually editing the XML file (not recommended)
+Most settings are stored in `%appdata%/Samson/Samson-Config.xml` and can be configured via the in app Settings UI page or by manually editing the XML file (not recommended)

 ### Building Installer/Launcher <a name="Building_Installer_Launcher"></a>

- - The installer `Samon-Setup.exe` is packaged via `Inno Setup`.
-Once installed there is a main EXE `Samon.exe` that launches the app.
-This launcher is just another powershell script `Samon-Setup.ps1` packaged as a self-executable using "Turn Code into Exe" option available with ISESteroids.
+ - The installer `Samson-Setup.exe` is packaged via `Inno Setup`.
+Once installed there is a main EXE `Samson.exe` that launches the app.
+This launcher is just another powershell script `Samson-Setup.ps1` packaged as a self-executable using "Turn Code into Exe" option available with ISESteroids.
     - The installer provides the ability to pass arguments from the EXE to the main PS script (see **Parameters** under [Powershell Configuration](#Powershell_Configuration))
-    - _**Note: The launcher (`Samon.exe`) detects and defaults to run with Powershell 7/core if installed (by checking for existance of `pwsh.exe`), otherwise defaults to `Powershell.exe`.
+    - _**Note: The launcher (`Samson.exe`) detects and defaults to run with Powershell 7/core if installed (by checking for existance of `pwsh.exe`), otherwise defaults to `Powershell.exe`.
 PS7 is recommended for better performance**_
- - An uninstaller script `Samon-Uninstall.ps1` is also packaged into a self-executable `Samon-Uninstall.exe` which is triggered when uninstalling the package from windows or via the Inno Setup `unins000.exe`
+ - An uninstaller script `Samson-Uninstall.ps1` is also packaged into a self-executable `Samson-Uninstall.exe` which is triggered when uninstalling the package from windows or via the Inno Setup `unins000.exe`
     - The uninstaller performs the removal of any installed components (Streamlink, chocolatey..etc), removes related files (including temp) and removes any stored secrets from secure vault

 _**Note: Full detailed instructions and the Inno Setup .iss file will eventually be shared and included here for "building"**_